The Wise Little Hen: Adaptations

 The Silly Symphony Sunday comic strip ran a three-month-long adaptation of The Wise Little Hen from September 16 to December 16, 1934.
+The story was adapted by Ted Osborne and Al Taliaferro, and it also was Donald Duck's first appearance in Disney comics.

 The 1962 storybook Walt Disney's Story Land: 55 Favorite Stories featured an adaptation of the cartoon called "Mrs. Cackle's Corn".
 In this version, Clara Cluck is telling the story.
 By 1962, Donald Duck was thought unsuitable for a bit part in a fairy tale, so they use Daniel Duck instead.
 Patsy Pig was substituted for Peter Pig.